-The United Health Foundation and NMF are pleased to announce a new service-learning opportunity - the United Health Foundation/NMF Diverse Medical Scholars Program - to help develop the future health workforce and create healthier communities by providing an opportunity for outstanding US minority medical students to engage in community service, develop critical skills, and join an active collegial network.
+The United Health Foundation/NMF Diverse Medical Scholars Program was designed to help develop the future health workforce and create healthier communities by providing an opportunity for US minority medical students to engage in community service, develop critical skills, and join an active collegial network.
 The program’s mission is to meet the need for culturally competent physician-leaders to better serve the community and ultimately improve health.

 Number/Value of Awards